applanga/applanga-react-native/README.md

 `Applanga.localizeMap(map)` returns the same map but with the actual Applanga localizations.

+Check our ExampleApp included in this repo to see a clear and simple example of using localizeMap to translate all strings on startup and make them accessable syncronously.

 #### 6. Set Language

 By Default, the ApplangaSDK will use the devices current language.
 But if you wish to you can set the language manually using the Set Language method.